 Graduate Advisor: Dr. Amy Carrell

 E-Mail Address: acarrell@uco.edu

+Control Dr. Amy Carrell

+acarrell@uco.edu

-Office Address: LAR 101A
+LAR 101A

-Phone Number: 405-974-5609
+405-974-5609

 English - 20th & 21st Century Studies, M.A. - Film Emphasis

 Students seeking the M.A. in English with a 20th- and 21st-Century Studies major pursue a program of studies focused on twentieth- and twenty-first-century literature, culture, and media.
 Students may choose to concentrate their studies in literature or film.